-Habermas' theory of the public sphere, as it was first presented in 1962 in The Structural Transformation of the Public Sphere (1989), sought to set the foundation for the normative role of the media in a democracy and present a critique of the influence of capitalism on the functioning of the media.
-As such, it soon came to have a central place in media studies and critical theory.
-Following the route of Adorno and Horkheimer, and drawing from Marxist and Kantian thinking traditions, Habermas introduced, both in this work and in The Theory of Communicative Action (1984) which followed, a framework for discourse ethics.
-This framework became and still is a fundamental reference point for supporters of this line of thought, as well as its critics.
-It will also serve as the theoretical framework for the current research, since it offers concepts that facilitate the understanding of the dichotomy between media content and advertising and the potentially damaging aspects of embedded branding practices.
+Habermas’s theory of the public sphere, first presented in The Structural Transformation of the Public Sphere, aims to lay the foundations for a normative role for the media in a democracy and presents a critique of the influence of capitalism on its functioning.
+As such, it has become central to media studies and critical theory.
+Following Adorno and Horkheimer and drawing on both Marxist and Kantian traditions, Habermas, in this work and in The Theory of Communicative Action that followed, offered a framework for discourse ethics that remains a fundamental reference point for supporters and critics of this line of thought alike.
+It is also a key theoretical framework for this book, since it offers concepts that help clarify the dichotomy between media content and advertising and the potentially damaging aspects of embedded branding practices.

-To begin with, Habermas (1989) offered a clear historical and sociological account of the development of the press and journalism from the end of the 17th century to the middle of the 18th century, a period which coincided with the development of early capitalism and the birth of the nation-state.
-The development of long-distance trade and distanced markets from the 13th century onwards created a need for merchants to obtain information about events in places that were beyond the local.
-Thus, with the traffic of commodities began the traffic of news, mainly through guild-based correspondence, i.e. newsletters.
-But this, according to Habermas, could not be seen as press at that stage, since it lacked the crucial element of ‘publicness’ – that is, accessibility to the general public.
-This began to occur only at the end of the 17th century, and gained revolutionary momentum, with the rise of the nation-state, as “the national and territorial economies assumed their shapes” (Habermas, 1989, p.
-17).
-What were once newsletters that served merchants’ needs for information gained power and influence once views and ideologies were involved; political journals began to appear on a regular basis (weekly at first and then daily, from the middle of the 17th century).
+Habermas first offers a clear historical and sociological account of the development of the press and journalism from the end of the seventeenth century to the middle of the eighteenth century, a period that coincided with the development of early capitalism and the birth of the nation-state.
+The evolution of global trade and markets from the thirteenth century onward created a need among merchants for information about events beyond their localities.
+Thus, along with the traffic of commodities began the traffic of news, at first conducted mainly through guild-based correspondence called newsletters.
+But according to Habermas, this correspondence could not be considered as press at that stage, since it lacked the crucial element of “publicness,” that is, accessibility to the general public.
+Such public accessibility emerged only at the end of the seventeenth century and gained revolutionary momentum with the rise of the nation-state, as “the national and territorial economies assumed their shapes” (Habermas 1989, 17).
+Political journals began to appear on a regular basis, weekly at first and then daily, from the middle of the seventeenth century.
+What were originally newsletters serving merchants’ needs for information gained power and influence once views and ideologies were involved.

-According to Habermas (1989), it was the logic of the market that pushed the stream of news from the limited circles of newsletters into publicity:

-For the traffic in news developed not only in connection with the needs of commerce; the news itself became a commodity.
-Commercial news reporting was therefore subject to the laws of the same market to whose rise it owed its existence in the first place (p.
-21).
-In contemporary terms, Habermas describes here the model of subscription for news and information, a model that is dependent on direct demand by media consumers.
+According to Habermas, it was the logic of the market that turned the news into goods: “For the traffic in news developed not only in connection with the needs of commerce; the news itself became a commodity.
+Commercial news reporting was therefore subject to the laws of the same market to whose rise it owed its existence in the first place” (1989, 21).
+In contemporary terms, what Habermas describes here is the subscription model for news and information, a model that is dependent on direct demand from media consumers.